Road Safety

 Car maintenance workshop

-This workshop is open to participants from 16+ years and is held in school holiday periods, so grab a friend or family member and learn new life skills together!
+This workshop is open to participants from 16+ years and is being held in school holiday periods, so grab a friend or family member and learn new life skills together!

 The workshop is run by specialised educator Galmatic, who provides a safe and no judgement zone where basic car maintenance skills are shared including